 If you crave some local knowledge, they provide access to hundreds of books and articles about mining and history, including over 8,000 pictures of ghost towns and mining camps.

 Gold Point Nevada Saloon

 Evenings at Gold Point are reserved for a round of table shuffleboard or pool on a 1909 Brunswick pool table in the local saloon.
-If you are staying at one of the miner’s cabins a family-style sit-down dinner is included in the evening.
+If you are staying in one of the miner’s cabins, a family-style sit-down dinner is included in the evening.

 Staying at Overnight